infinitelives/infinitelives.pixi/README.md

 Even with the large namespace declaration, it's about the same length as the pixi.js one.
 But we also get an asset loader bar, and a csp based system for controlling state that isn't mutatey, unlike the event driven JS version.
 That is, the angle of the bunny is completely dependent on the value of `angle` within the `loop`/`recur` block, and not dependent in any way on the _existing_ angle of rotation of the sprite.

+This example is in the `examples/basic` folder.
+After installing infinitelives.pixi, go into that directory and issue a `lein figwheel`.
+Then when the server has started, point your browser at http://localhost:3449/

 ```clojure
 (ns basic.core
     (:require [infinitelives.pixi.canvas :as c]